-This "best of" Crystal Cove hike takes you on a loop trail offering pristine coastal nature, ocean views, and well marked trails.
+This best of Crystal Cove hike takes you on a loop trail offering pristine coastal nature, ocean views, and well marked trails.
 You'll take in the endangered native coastal sage scrub plant wilderness, which is how the area looked before it was developed, and then hike to heights where you'll be able to see from the San Gabriel Mountains to Catalina.
 This hike is one of my favorites.

 If this hike is too long for you, I offer a shorter version below in the directions too.